hivetech/doc/articles/pyconsul/index.md

 ## Getting started

-I strongly advise you to go through [the official Consul documentation][4] before playing around with pyconsul.
+You should probably become familiar with [the official Consul documentation][4] before playing around with pyconsul, and [the HTTP API][5] especially.

 First, we need an agent in server mode.